Codeception/Codeception/docs/07-AdvancedUsage.md

 ## Dependency Injection

 Codeception supports simple dependency injection for Cest and \Codeception\TestCase\Test classes.
-It means that you can specify which classes you need as parameters of special `_inject()` method, and Codeception will automatically create respective objects and invoke this method, passing all dependencies as arguments.
+It means that you can specify which classes you need as parameters of the special `_inject()` method, and Codeception will automatically create the respective objects and invoke this method, passing all dependencies as arguments.
 This may be useful when working with Helpers, for example:

 ```php
 <?php